 - Law enforcement agency

-- An agency of the Commonwealth or a State or Territory such as the Australian Federal Police, which exercises powers such as executing a warrant to seize documentation or goods or to search premises etc.
+- An agency of the Commonwealth or a State or Territory such as the Australian Federal Police.